custom-components/pyscript/docs/index.rst

 This HACS custom integration for Home Assistant allows you to write Python functions and scripts that can implement a wide range of automation, logic and triggers.
-State variables are bound to Python variables and services are callable as Python functions, so it’s easy and concise to implement logic.
+State variables are bound to Python variables and services are callable as Python functions, so it's easy and concise to implement logic.

 Contents
 ~~~~~~~~